Thank you, Rachel Carson.

 - We went to weird hippie health food restaurants in Chicago.
 For her birthday, my mom knew she would get her requested restaurant so she would pick the only organic one in town.

 - There were no TV dinners (and we could watch one hour of television a day).

 She was the co-founder of S.A.V.E.: Society Against Violence to the Environment.
 “When Zion’s nuclear power plant was being built, we felt that it was so close to a large city…I put a full-page ad in Highland Park News, and I wrote an article about nuclear waste and terrorists.”

 When my mom wasn’t lying down in front of bulldozers, or arguing with the Park District of Highland Park or Highland Park High School about spraying grass that children played on, she was going door-to-door, stopping the spraying of mosquitoes in our town.

-After we moved to San Diego, I remember lugging many heavy grocery bags filled with organic oranges and organic flour from San Diego State University’s co-op parking lot, ½ mile each way every week (several trips each time).
+After we moved to San Diego, I remember lugging many heavy grocery bags filled with organic oranges and flour from San Diego State University’s co-op parking lot, ½ mile each way every week (several trips each time).